-All expenses, including recoverable expenses are recognised in the statement of comprehensive income on an accruals basis
+All expenses, including recoverable expenses and interest expenses are recognised in the statement of comprehensive income on an accruals basis.

 (h) Income tax

 Under current legislation, the Scheme is not subject to income tax provided it attributes all of its taxable income to its unitholders.